The monsoon is a seasonal change in wind patterns that leads to noticeable shifts in weather conditions, including changes in rainfall.

 The weather during this time is usually dry as it blocks the cold wind too much and often causes drought.
 Although the northeast monsoon rainfall contributes a smaller portion of India's annual rainfall, it is vital for regions that receive less during the southwest monsoon.

-Weather During The Monsoon Season
+Characteristics Of The Monsoon Season In India

 In India, during the monsoons, the weather is typically depicted by high humidity and heavy rainfall.
 While most parts of the country receive a considerable amount of rainfall, the duration and intensity differed from region to region.